 - Stage 5 (18 to 24 months): At this stage, the product contains fruits in textured shapes as the babies can now chew the food given to them.

-Note: Several variants of Cerelac contain wheat flour as their main ingredient.
-If your baby is allergic to wheat, then talk to their doctor before feeding wheat variants.
+Note: Almost all varities of cerelac contain skimmed milk as an ingredient.
+If the child is lactose-intolerant, consult your pediatrician regarding this.
+Several variants of Cerelac contain wheat flour as their main ingredient.
+If your baby is allergic to wheat or has gluten allergy, then talk to their doctor before feeding wheat variants.

 When Can Babies Start Eating Cerelac?